cbowdon/SequentialDownloader/README.txt

 What it is:
-An app to scrape comics into a CBZ.
+An app to scrape remote files into a zip archive.

 Status:
-Barely started.
+Mostly finished, distributables to be created.

 Functional specification: